cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 <img src="plots/part6_scan2D_r_ggH_vs_r_VBF.png" width="500"/>
 </details>

 * The plot shows that the data is in agreement with the SM within the $2\sigma$ CL.
-* The $1\sigma$ and $2\sigma$ confidence interval contours corresponds to 2NLL values of 2.3 and 5.99, respectively.
+Here, the $1\sigma$ and $2\sigma$ confidence interval contours corresponds to 2NLL values of 2.3 and 5.99, respectively.
 Do you understand why this?
 Think about Wilk's theorem.
 * Does the plot show any correlation between the ggH and VBF signal strengths?
 Are the two positively or negatively correlated?
 Does this make sense for this pair of parameters given the analysis setup?
 Try repeating the 2D likelihood scan using the "Tag0" only datacard.
 How does the correlation behaviour change?
 * How can we read off the "profiled" 1D likelihood scan constraints from this plot?